realplay outputWhen you use realplay, sometimes you would like

 file descriptors 0, 1 and 2 are always used, up to 9 are used by the shell,

-so we have 10 up to what we want for realplay
+so we have 10 up to what we want for realplay.
+Anyway,

 You don't get the type of audio (44100Hz, 16b, etc.) but we could